skelton-group/skelton-group.github.io/index.md

 Our work applies and extends established theories to address new problems, with strong focus on making useful methods available to the community through open-source software and on strengthening links between theory and experiment.
 We regularly work with experimental groups to validate theoretical models and to help get the best insight from measurements.

-More information about current research prjojects and the team behind them can be found on the [Research](./research.html) and [People](./people.html) pages.
+More information about current research projects and the team behind them can be found on the [Research](./research.html) and [People](./people.html) pages.
 We also have a list of the group [Publications](./publications.html) and the open-source [Software](./software.html) we maintain.

 To find out more about us, or if you are interested in joining or collaborating with us, current opportunities are listed on the [Opportunities page](./opportunities) and our contact details are [here](./contact.html).